mxmachine/mxmachine.github.io/_posts/2018-03-06-Deep-Learning-Project-test.md

 Progress Milestones

 1. Before April 1st, get experimental results for GAN and WGAN, and (probably) another variant of GAN by using standard primal-dual mini-batch SGD update.
-2. Before May 1st, get experimental results by using different optimization algorithms, including ADAM, SGD, etc. In addition, we try to get some theoretical understanding of different algorithms.
+2. Before May 1st, get experimental results by using different optimization algorithms, including ADAM, SGD, etc, and compare them with the results using objective function we specified.
+In addition, we try to get some theoretical understanding of different algorithms.

 Below is a goofy page: